Keywords

 • Duration of hospital stay.

 Data were analyzed using SPSS version 26.
 Categorical variables were summarized as numbers and percentages, while continuous variables were expressed as mean ± standard deviation (SD).
+Multivariable analysis was performed, and adjusted odds ratios (aOR) with 95% confidence intervals were calculated where applicable.
 Associations between categorical variables were assessed using the Chi-square test, and a p value of <0.05 was considered statistically significant.

 Ethical approval for this study was obtained from the Ethics Committee of the College of Medicine, University of Fallujah.
 Verbal informed consent was obtained from the parents or legal guardians of all participating children prior to enrollment.